 There is one communal table with room for up to sixteen people.
 Currently they are doing one seating a day, at noon, Monday through Friday.
 Like Naoe, it is by reservation only, booked exclusively through OpenTable.
 Unlike Naoe, which is typically a three to four hour commitment, this can be a pretty quick meal.
 Our bento was brought to the table within about five minutes of us being seated, and we had finished and moved on to dessert within an hour.

 It is also not cheap: lunch is $80, plus an automatic 18% gratuity.
 On one hand, you may see that as a mind-bogglingly expensive lunch.
-On the other, you may see it as a chance to as the chance to have a nine-course omakase feast, in about an hour and for under a hundred dollars, that is about as close to Japan as you'll ever get in Miami.
+On the other, you may see it as a chance to have a nine-course omakase feast, in about an hour and for under a hundred dollars, that is about as close to Japan as you'll ever get in Miami.
 You probably know what I'm thinking.

 N by Naoe